The ACT Entrepreneurship Hub acts as a start-up accelerator and provides:

 - Workspaces in the ACT Bissell Library and affiliated incubators

 - Business Plan competitions to promote and reward the most innovative and sustainable ideas

 - Information on “ΕΣΠΑ” funded programs, and other financial tools such as microcredit

 Some of the most important projects we implement are:

-Venture Garden was conceived and is operated and managed by Anatolia Business School in Thessaloniki & ALBA Graduate Business School in Athens, with the support of The Hellenic Initiative
+Venture Garden was conceived and is operated and managed by Anatolia Business School in Thessaloniki & ALBA Graduate Business School in Athens.

 The joint project aims at supporting and helping people nurture their entrepreneurial mindset and work on their specific ideas, through a blended learning educational process, totally adjusted to the participants’ profile, needs and business potentialities.
-It is also important to note that the project and the courses included are free of charge and correspond to all people that want to comprehend the business environment and the operation of a sustainable enterprise.
+The whole project and the courses included are free of charge and correspond to all people that want to comprehend the business environment and the operation of a sustainable enterprise.
 VentureGarden’s innovation lies on the fact that the project’s core-philosophy focuses on the person, rather than the idea.
 Taking into consideration this principle, the joint project welcomes all interested participants regardless of the entrepreneurial characteristics of their idea.

 VentureGarden’s educational process consists of two stages of different content and scope of work that are however, completely aligned with the project’s main objective; to help people define their needs, explore their capacities and set the roadmap of their entrepreneurial goals.
 More specifically:

 - A rigorous 5 week classroom based activity with two courses per week facilitated by a professor and delivered by experienced specialists.
 The initial stage is repeated twice a year (Spring and Fall)